lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 When ingesting files from external sources formatters are associated with each incoming file but these formatters are only required to support reads.
 They must though declare all the file extensions that they can support.
 This allows the datastore to ensure that the image being ingested has not obviously been associated with a formatter that does not recognize it.

+Some formatters can handle multiple Python types without requiring the datastore to force a conversion to a specific type before using the formatter.
+A formatter that can support this should override the default `FormatterV2.can_accept` method such that it returns `True` for all supported Python types.

 File Extensions
 ^^^^^^^^^^^^^^^